-1. Where a studio has a shower room instead of a bathroom, the floor area may be reduced from $39m^2$ to $37m^2$

-2. The Gross Internal Area (GIA) of a dwelling is defined as the total floor space measured between the internal faces of perimeter walls that enclose a dwelling.
+- 1. \ Where a studio has a shower room instead of a bathroom, the floor area may be reduced from $39m^2$ to $37m^2$ - 2.
+The Gross Internal Area (GIA) of a dwelling is defined as the total floor space measured between the internal faces of perimeter walls that enclose a dwelling.
 This includes partitions, structural elements, cupboards, ducts, flights of stairs and voids above the stairs.
-GIA should be measured and denoted in square metres (m2).

-3. The nationally described space standards sets a minimum ceiling height of 2.3 metres for at least 75% of the gross internal area of a the dwelling.
+GIA should be measured and denoted in square metres (m). - 3.
+The nationally described space standards sets a minimum ceiling height of 2.3 metres for at least 75% of the gross internal area of a the dwelling.
 To address the unique heat island effect of London and the distinct density and flatted nature of most of its residential development, a minimum ceiling height of 2.5m for at least 75% of the gross internal area is strongly encouraged so that new housing is of adequate quality, especially in terms of light, ventilation and sense of space.

-5.61 When assessing the size of households the Council will assume that any bedroom over $\frac{10}{11.5}$ sqm is capable of being occupied by two persons.
+5.61 When assessing the size of households the Council will assume that any bedroom over 11.5 sqm is capable of being occupied by two persons.
 Similarly any "study", "bonus room" or third living/reception room that is not annotated as a bedroom will be assumed to be capable of serving as a bedroom.

 5.62 In order to provide for the privacy of household members and to alleviate future potential for overcrowding, new family homes (3+ bedrooms) should include at least two separate living areas, one of which might be a kitchen/dining room, in addition to the requisite number of bedrooms and other facilities.
-Dwellings created by the conversion or subdivision of buildings or by a change of use will need to meet the Council's national internal space standards.
+Dwellings created by the conversion or subdivision of buildings or by a change of use will need to meet national internal space standards.
 Unless the building is a Listed Building, the retention by conversion of a building will not outweigh any proposed reductions in living standards and amenities of occupants.

-5.63 All new homes should be designed to meet all 16 Lifetime Home Standards and other accessibility criteria as detailed in the Council's 'Accessible Hillingdon' Supplementary Planning Document or subsequent guidance document(s).
+5.63 All new homes should be designed to meet accessibility criteria as detailed in the Council's 'Accessible Hillingdon' SPD or subsequent guidance document(s).
 All housing of ten or more dwellings will be required to provide 10% of units which are accessible to wheelchair users and must comply with the design criteria of "Wheelchair Standard Homes" as defined in the Councils "Accessible Hillingdon" SPD.

-Policy DMHB 18 16: Housing Standards
+Policy DMHB 16: Housing Standards

 All housing development should have an adequate provision of internal space in order to provide an appropriate living environment.

 To achieve this all residential development or conversions should:

-- i) meet or exceed the most up to date internal space standards, as set out in tTable 5.1; and - ii) meet or exceed 'Lifetime Home Standards'; - ii) in the case of major developments, provide at least 10% of new housing to be accessible or easily adaptable for wheelchair users.; and iv) support the 'Building for Life' design principles.
+- i) meet or exceed the most up to date internal space standards, as set out in Table 5.1; and - ii) in the case of major developments, provide at least 10% of new housing to be accessible or easily adaptable for wheelchair users.